Scotch'n'Soda Theatre: History

-Scotch'n'Soda continued to grow in the 1970s, winning a Broadcast Music, Inc. award for Outstanding Variety Show in 1970 for "Something Personal" by David Sheridan Spangler and Mark Pirolo and again in 1972 for "A New Day" by Stephen M. Fechtor.
-However, in a major blow to the membership the School of Drama forbade acting majors from participating in Scotch'n'Soda productions in 1976.
+Scotch'n'Soda continued to grow in the 1970s, winning a BMI award for Outstanding Variety Show in 1970 for Something Personal by David Sheridan Spangler and Mark Pirolo and again in 1972 and 1973 for A New Day and Lord Have Mercy, both by Stephen M. Fechtor.
+However, in a major blow to the membership, the School of Drama forbade acting majors from participating in Scotch'n'Soda productions in 1976.
 Despite losing the core of the membership, the remaining members of the club decided to press on with completely student-run, non-major theater.

-Not satisfied with only doing musicals for Homecoming and Carnival, Scotch'n'Soda introduced the campus' first long-form improvisational comedy production in 1988.
+Not satisfied with only doing musicals for Homecoming and Carnival, Scotch'n'Soda introduced the campus's first long-form improv production in 1988.
 This began a 20-year period of growth and change for the organization.
 In the early 1990s, they expanded to a three-production season.
 In 1993, a subsidiary group that existed for one year called Club Soda formed, which taught new skills to the diverse membership.
-This led to more submissions of both student and professionally written plays, and in 1994 the theater company began regular theater "seasons" of three shows plus the Spring Carnival Musical.
-In 1996, another subsidiary troupe formed, The No Parking Players, Carnegie Mellon's first improv comedy group.
+This led to more submissions of both student and professionally written plays, and in 1994, the theater company began regular theater "seasons" of three shows plus the Spring Carnival Musical.
+In 1996, another subsidiary troupe formed, The No Parking Players, Carnegie Mellon's first improv-comedy group.
 In 1998, Scotch'n'Soda expanded to a permanent five-production season.

-Today, Scotch'n'Soda proudly produces six to seven shows each season, ranging from full-scale musicals to intimate black box plays, performing in a variety of spaces in the University Center and elsewhere on campus.
-With a strongly committed and talented membership spanning all six of Carnegie Mellon's undergraduate colleges and representing over 30 different majors, Scotch'n'Soda is growing still and is well poised to continue providing student-run theater to the Carnegie Mellon campus community for years to come.
+Today, Scotch'n'Soda produces various shows each season performing in a variety of spaces in the University Center and elsewhere on campus.
+With a membership spanning all six of Carnegie Mellon's undergraduate colleges, Scotch'n'Soda continues to grow on campus to this day.